Code-Institute-Submissions/shane-os-umbrella-or-sunglasses_AprResub/README.md

 ## UX (User Experience):
 #### Project Goals:
- * The purpose of this project is to create a website providing users with weather related information on their desired geographical location.
+ * The purpose of this project is to create a website providing users with weather related information on their chosen city.
  * Various infographics and other content mediums will be available on the site to engage users and represent data in a meaningful manner that is applicable to their daily lives.

 #### User Goals: